 Florence is prepared to meet her new editor, Ben, and tell him she needs more time.
 While she finds him all too handsome, he refuses to give her an extension, unaware she is the romance author’s ghostwriter.
 Not long after, she learns her dad has died, and she returns home.

 After a decade away, Florence feels her small hometown and everything there is exactly as she left it.
 The funeral parlor.
 The people.
-But then unexpectedly she gets visited by Ben–only now he’s a ghost.
-Shocked is an understatement, but Florence is used to seeing ghosts.
-The two soon find themselves not only getting to know each other, but falling for one another.
+But then unexpectedly, she gets visited by Ben–only now he’s a ghost.
+Shocking is an understatement, but Florence is used to seeing ghosts.
+The two soon find themselves not only getting to know each other but falling for one another.
 But the problem is this new guy in Florence’s life is a ghost.
 Can they still find romance?
 Find out when you read this quirky, fun novel.

 The Dead Romantics by Ashley Poston